EngiSon/todo/README.md

 ### Adding new todos

 You can add new todos by filling out the form on the top of the screen.
-Whhen you have filled out each of the inputs, you can press the plus button next to the form to add it to the list.
+When you have filled out each of the inputs, you can press the plus button next to the form to add it to the list.
 It is important that you give some data for each of the inputs, otherwise it won't even let you add it to the list of todos.

 ### Filtering todos

 You can filter the list of todos by clicking on the filter buttons below the todo form.
-Using this will only show todos that have the same status as the selected status.
+Using this will only show todos that have the same status as the selected status and will resolve it client side without an API call.

 ### The todo card